Chase Stevens: Professional wrestling career

+Early career (1998–2003)

 In high school, Chase Stevens was a Golden Gloves boxing champion.
 After attending a professional wrestling training session, in order to watch a friend, Stevens decided to become a wrestler and joined the training school.
 After several weeks, veteran wrestler Tracy Smothers took him under his wing and became his trainer and mentor.
-Stevens debuted in 1998 under a mask as "Glacius", losing to fellow trainee Johnny B. Dazzled.
+Stevens debuted in 1998 under a wrestling mask as "Glacius", losing to fellow trainee Johnny B. Dazzled.

 Stevens found a niche as a tag team specialist, teaming with Blaze as "High Velocity" and Cassidy O'Reilly as "The Hotshots".
 The latter team appeared with Total Nonstop Action Wrestling in July 2002, and were given full-time contracts.
 The team split when Reilly left TNA due to travel problems, and Stevens was sent to USA Championship Wrestling for seasoning.

 In USA Championship Wrestling Stevens was placed in a tag team with Andy Douglas by Bob Ryder.
 While on a fishing trip they chose the name "Natural Heat", which was later shortened to "The Naturals".
 The Naturals became a pair of sneaky, cheating villains.

 The Naturals began working for Jerry Lawler's Memphis Wrestling promotion in 2003, where they were renamed "The Alternative Express".
 The Alternative Express - a gothic pair of rock fans who wore black clothing and recolored their hair and fingernails - were managed by The Goddess Athena.